hyperledger/identus-apollo/README.md

 }
 ```
 **For the third point**
-You need to use Kotlin version `1.7.10` could be updated in the near future to `1.7.21`
+You need to use Kotlin version `1.7.20`.

 ## Usage
 Please have a look at unit tests, more samples will be added soon.